 Do use vector graphics.

 Vector graphics can be resized without loss of resolution are the best option for large graphics.

 Don’t forget about bleeds.

 Bleeds?
 What is that?
 If your artwork extends to the edges of your banner, your artwork needs to extend at least 1/4” past the trim size of the banner.
 This prevents cutting variations from giving you unexpected results.

 We can convert RGB mode to CMYK “on the fly” but the conversion can change some colors.

 Do save your art as a high resolution PDF.

-Less is more.
 Keep it simple.
-Your banner should convey most of it’s message with just a glance or two.
+Your vinyl banner should convey most of it’s message with just a glance or two.

-Ask your print professional for help before you even get started.
+Ask us for help before you even get started.
 We can supply templates and tips for proper artwork setup.
 Ask

 For more information and pricing estimates on banners, please visit our Vinyl Banner Printing web page.